 Trump wasn't successful in getting Mexico to cut its value-added tax or end the maquiladora program.
 In general, Trump prefers bilateral trade agreements to multilateral ones because it improve America's bargaining power.

 It took three U.S. presidents more than a decade to get NAFTA off the ground.
-President Ronald Reagan conceived of a North American trade agreement to compete with the Treaty of Rome, which later became the European Union.
-In fact, NAFTA and the EU's Treaty of Maastricht were both signed in 1993.
+In 1980, President Ronald Reagan campaigned on a North American trade agreement to compete with the Treaty of Rome.
+The Treaty had laid the foundation for the European Union.
+NAFTA and the EU's Treaty of Maastricht were completed in 1992.
 President H.W.
-Bush negotiated the agreement, while President Bill Clinton signed it.
+Bush negotiated NAFTA, while President Bill Clinton signed it in January 1993.